What is a Low Fat Diet?

 • Choose skim milk or semi-skimmed milk instead of full cream in your coffee, tea or your cereal.

-• Try to cook at home rather than eating out in fast food or fancy restaurants.
-Chefs concentrate on making the meals as tasty as possible, not healthy! by using cream, fat and sugar whenever possible.
+• Try and cook at home more rather than eating out in fast food or fancy restaurants.
+Chefs concentrate on making the meals as tasty as possible, not healthy! by using cream, fat and sugar whenever possible and this certainly won’t help your dedication to low fat diet.

 • Having a low fat diet does not mean suffering.
 Most items sold in supermarkets have lower fat alternatives these days, one way or another!
 Make the effort to find them, it will pay off very soon.

-• Try to reduce the butter /margarine on your toast and use the lower fat spreads instead.
+• Try to reduce the butter and margarine on your toast and use the lower fat spreads instead.

 Hibernation Diet